djipco/surface-scanmeister/README.md

 ### Raspbian

-These instructions apply to Raspberry Pi OS (bookworm).
+These instructions apply to the Raspberry Pi OS refered to as "bookworm".

 * Use **Raspberry Pi Imager.app** to create brand new SDHC boot medium for the Raspberry Pi.
 At the beginning of the process click on "Modify Settings" and: